Fluid-X/core/docs/contracts.md

 SHOULD handle super token voting.
 SHOULD directly change FluidXParams when a relevant vote is successful.
-SHOULD include multiple vote types including, but not limited to, parameter tweaking and treasury allocation for research and development, bounties, hackathon rewards, consistent contributer salary streaming.
+SHOULD include multiple vote types including, but not limited to, parameter tweaking and treasury allocation for research and development, bounties, hackathon rewards, consistent contributor salary streaming.
 CAN include vote for diversification of treasury tokens.

 ## FluidXRouter